-Unmeet gives them the data — and the permission — to act on it.
-Our AI agents read the real state of work across the tools your team already uses, and answer one question: is this meeting earning its place today?
+Unmeet is the product we're building to give them that data — and the permission to act on it.
+The plan: a pipeline of AI agents that read the real state of work across the tools your team already uses, score every meeting on the calendar, and learn from each one they see.
+The question we want it to answer: is this meeting earning its place today?

 Plenty of tools record what was said.
-Unmeet decides whether the meeting should have happened at all.
-It's a fundamentally different category — and a fundamentally different value proposition.
+We think the bigger question is whether the meeting should have happened at all.
+That's a different category, and a different value proposition.

-Unmeet's agents don't sit in the meeting.
-They sit in the tools your team uses — project boards, code platforms, team chat, ticket systems, and calendars — and read what's actually getting done.
-Then they compare that against the meeting's purpose and answer one question.
+Our plan: Unmeet's agents don't sit in the meeting.
+They sit in the tools your team already uses — project boards, code platforms, team chat, ticket systems, documents, calendars — and read what's actually getting done.
+Then they compare that against each meeting's purpose, score the gap, and recommend what to do about it.

 If every sprint item has visible progress logged in the project board, the "what did you do yesterday" portion of the standup is already answered.